thojmr/HS2_BetterVR/README.md

     }
 }
 ```
-If sucessfull you should see a HS2_BetterVR.dll file in \bin\
+If sucessfull you should see a HS2_BetterVR.dll file in .\bin\